tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

 Setup the Contractor
 ------------------------

-TensorCircuit is a tensornetwork contraction-based quantum circuit simulator.
+TensorCircuit-NG is a tensornetwork contraction-based quantum circuit simulator.
 A contractor is for searching for the optimal contraction path of the circuit tensornetwork.

 There are various advanced contractors provided by third-party packages, such as `opt-einsum <https://github.com/dgasmith/opt_einsum>`__ and `cotengra <https://github.com/jcmgray/cotengra>`__.